JetBrains/Qodana/topics/flexinspect.md

 ## How it works

 You write your inspections in Kotlin and store them in the `inspections` directory of your project as `.inspection.kts` files.
-Each `.inspection.kts` file contains Kotlin code that is used to check your code using the API provided by the [Program Structure Interface](https://plugins.jetbrains.com/docs/intellij/psi.html) or PSI.
+Each `.inspection.kts` file contains Kotlin code that analyzes your code using the API provided by the [Program Structure Interface](https://plugins.jetbrains.com/docs/intellij/psi.html) or PSI.
 IntelliJ IDEA reads `.inspection.kts` files, compiles the inspection code on the fly, and then executes the compiled inspections.